ZoinerTejada/hdinsight-docs/hdinsight-phoenix-read-write-spark.md

 ___

 ## Run Spark Shell referencing the Spark HBase Connector
-In this step you launch an instance of Spark Shell that references the Spark HBase Connector.
+Launch an instance of Spark Shell that references the Spark HBase Connector.

 1. Connect to the head node of your Spark cluster via SSH.
-2. Run the following command, note the packages switch which references the Spark HBase Connector.
+2. Run the following command, note the packages' switch (references the Spark HBase Connector).

     ```bash
         spark-shell --packages com.hortonworks:shc-core:1.1.0-2.1-s_2.11